fabric/fabric/sites/docs/cli.rst

     <prompt-for-sudo-password>` -- from Invoke, which handles sudo autoresponse
     concerns.

-.. option:: -S, --ssh-config

-    Takes a path to load as a runtime SSH config file.
-See :ref:`ssh-config`.

-.. option:: -t, --connect-timeout

-    Takes an integer of seconds after which connection should time out.
-    Supplies the default value for the ``timeouts.connect`` config setting.

 .. option:: -H, --hosts

     Takes a comma-separated string listing hostnames against which tasks